 - Embellish the nest with colored coconut, chopped nuts, crunchy chow mein noodles or other candy you like.

 - Use egg-shaped candies to nestle around the chick like jelly beans, mini eggs, etc.

 - Add some personality to your chickies by piping hairbows and bowties!
 Or, be creative with the types of candy you choose for eyes.

 - You can also use different types of snack cakes for the body like flavored Twinkies, Zingers, Gansitos, etc. You could even match your cake and buttercream flavors to the snack cake you choose!

 If you make this recipe, let us know!
 Leave a ⭐️⭐️⭐️⭐️⭐️ rating on the recipe below, and leave a comment, take a photo and tag me on Instagram @elabau, or use #sugarhero on IG!

 FOR THE CUPCAKES:

 - 6 orange Starburst candies

-Tip: Depending on the size of your cupcakes, you may need to trim the cakes a bit more to get the best fit.
+- Cut each Twinkie in half.
+Press half of a snack cake into the center of each frosting nest.
+(Tip: Depending on the size of your cupcakes, you may need to trim the cakes a bit more to get the best fit.)

-Cut the Starburst into four triangles each, and gently shape them until they are a beak shape.
-Press the candy beaks into the front of the chick’s head, and finish by adding small round sprinkles for eyes.
+- Cut the Starburst into four triangles each, and gently shape them until they are a beak shape.
+Press the candy beaks into the front of the chick’s head, and finish by adding small candy eyeballs or rainbow chips for eyes.